-- where the works are to be carried out in sections; - by both private and local authority employers. - The work proceeds on the basis of a brief specification, drawings (if any) and an estimate of its cost.
-Interim 58 payments are monthly unless stated otherwise.
+- where the works are to be carried out in sections; - by both private and local authority employers.

-- 59 This contract is most often used for alteration work and for urgent repair work (e.g. after fire damage) where an early start is necessary and the exact nature and extent of the Works cannot be determined until the work is actually under way.
+- 59 The work proceeds on the basis of a brief specification, drawings (if any) and an estimate of its cost.
+Interim payments are monthly unless stated otherwise. - 60 This contract is most often used for alteration work and for urgent repair work (e.g. after fire damage) where an early start is necessary and the exact nature and extent of the Works cannot be determined until the work is actually under way.
 This is a high risk contract for the Employer in terms of cost, and much depends on the efficiency of the Contractor in carrying out the Works economically.
-The contract contains various provisions to assist in keeping the expenditure of Prime Cost to the minimum needed to provide the Works required by the completion date. - 60 The Contractor is paid the Prime Cost of the Works, as certified by the Architect/Contract Administrator.
+The contract contains various provisions to assist in keeping the expenditure of Prime Cost to the minimum needed to provide the Works required by the completion date. - 61 The Contractor is paid the Prime Cost of the Works, as certified by the Architect/Contract Administrator.
 The Employer also pays a Contract Fee in respect of the Contractor's non-site overheads and profit.
-This fee may be a Lump Sum which can nevertheless be adjusted if the actual Prime Cost is more or less than the estimated Prime Cost by a percentage stated in the contract, or it can be a 'Percentage Fee' calculated on the actual Prime Cost incurred. - 61 The Contract Fee can be revised if the Employer changes the nature and scope of the Works described in a Schedule to the contract.
-After the contract has been entered into, any such change is also subject to a right of reasonable objection by the Contractor.
+This fee may be a Lump Sum which can nevertheless be adjusted if the actual Prime Cost is more or less than the estimated Prime Cost by a percentage stated in the contract, or it can be a 'Percentage Fee' calculated on the actual Prime Cost incurred. - 62 The Contract Fee can be revised if the Employer changes the nature and scope of the Works described in a Schedule to the contract.
+After the contract has been entered into, any such change is also subject to a right of reasonable objection by the Contractor. - 63 Provisions are included relating to BIM and for collaborative working and sustainability.
+There are also provisions for a bond for the payment of off-site materials, a performance bond and/or parent company guarantee and for third party rights or collateral warranties.